JayLi52/mcp-cli/README.md

 ## Development

-This guide will help you get started with developing for @smithery/cli.
+This guide will help you get started with developing for mcp-installer.

 ### Getting Started